Why is it we spend our weeks, our days, our moments waiting for the weekend, friend?

-It’s the small things that have the opportunity to matter the most, if we take the time to stop and see them.
+It’s the small things that have the opportunity to matter the most if we take the time to stop and see them.

-In a world in which many people, including myself, get caught up in living for the weekend – for the break, the rest, the space to breath with reduced responsibility and obligations – I want to find more joy in the daily routine.
+In a world in which many people, including myself, get caught up in living for the weekend – for the break, the rest, the space to breathe with reduced responsibility and obligations – I want to find more joy in the daily routine.